less-lab-uva/CS4501-Spring2021/labs/lab1.md

 ----

 # Learning Objectives
 This lab is structured into two sections.
-The first shows you how to set up the Docker container that we will be using for all labs in this course.
+The first shows you how to setup the virtual machine we will be using for this and futures labs.
 This section aims to teach how to:
-* Install a Docker container that includes ROS.
+* Install a virtual machine that includes ROS.
-* Run basic ROS commands in the Docker container.
+* Run basic ROS commands on a virtual machine.

 The second part of the lab aims at teaching you the basics of building ROS-based systems and tooling.
 More specifically it aims to teach you how to:
 * Compile ROS code.